Native Americans of the Stanislaus Region

 For an in-depth look at the Yokuts, click here: Social Studies Fact Cards

 The Eastern Miwok, differentiated from the Coast and Lake Miwok, lived mostly along the foothills of the Sierras and up into the mountains below the snowline.
-Miwork tribes living along the Sacramento River and its delta were known as Plains Miwok and Bay Miwok.
-According to the California Indians website, the Miwok considered themselves to belong to tribelets or small groups of villages of 100 to 500 people.
+The Miwok tribes living along the Sacramento River and its delta were known as Plains Miwok and Bay Miwok.
+According to the California Indians website, the Miwok considered themselves to belong to tribelets or small groups of villages of 100 to 500 people throughout the region.

 For an in-depth look at the Miwok, click here: Social Studies Fact Cards